KumarP-India/TorrentialPi/Setup.md

 Once logged in fire up the terminal as we would do everything from the terminal only.

-> Don't worry about opening this page in Pi to copy-paste as I'm gonna first set up SSH so that you can have Pi Terminal on your PC which won't be slow when you open browser tabs.
+> Don't worry about opening this page in Pi to copy-paste as I'm gonna first set up SSH so that you can have Pi Terminal on your PC which won't be slowed when you open browser tabs.

 ## SSH